heinekmadsen/esphome_components/genvex/README.md

 # Genvex air circulation modbus interface

+!!!
+Currently this compononet will only compile wit DEV version of ESPHome !!!

-A configured uart component is required.
+A configured uart component and a modbus component is required.

 Example minimal required config:
 ```yaml